AbrJA/scooby-project/README.md

 Once all services are running, the API is available at `http://localhost:8000`.

+## 👩‍💻 Usage

+Once all services are running, the API is available at `http://localhost:8000`.

 ### API Documentation

 The FastAPI service automatically generates interactive API documentation.
 You can access it in your browser: